jozefizso/teamcity-fogbugz-notifier/README.md

 TeamCity FogBugz Notifier
 ==============================================================

+> *This plugin is incomplete and it is not actively developed.*

 This plugin enables TeamCity deeper integration with FogBugz.
 The plugin will notify FogBugz about successful and failed build that match a FogBugz case.